Sports-Dynamics/cricket-fever/README.md

 # Cricket Fever
-`The purpose of this repository is to replicate entire physical process of playing and organizing a cricket tournament in a digital experience.`
+`The purpose of this repository is to replicate entire physical process of playing and organizing a cricket tournament into a digital experience.`

 This application will consist of following features :
 - Player Mangement